telerik/maui-docs/controls/datapager/visual-structure.md

 The elements are visualized based on the available space.
 For example, if the user starts resizing the screen to reduce/exceed the DataPager's width, the elements inside the DataPager will be removed/added.

-The image below is from android device and it shows the elements displayed in the DataPager based on the availabe space.
+The image below is from an Android device and shows the elements displayed in the DataPager based on the available space.
-The displayed elements are the `First Page Button`, `Previous Page Button`, `NavigationComboBox` , `Next Page Button` and `Last Page Button`.
+The displayed elements are the `First Page Button`, `Previous Page Button`, `NavigationComboBox` , `Next Page Button`, and `Last Page Button`.

 ![.NET MAUI DataPager Mobile](images/datapager-mobile-representation.png)